-Operating costs were met from the cash received on acquisition as explained above.
+Operating costs in fiscal 2014 were met from the cash received on acquisition.

-The Company is in pre-clinical stage and is required to perform further research and development and also fulfil its financial obligation of \$ 1,750,000 to Its subsidiary, Biohaven to retain its 54% equity in Biohaven.
+The Company is in pre-clinical stage and is required to support further research and development at its subsidiaries.
 The Company has not yet determined whether costs incurred and to be incurred are economically recoverable.
 The Company's continuing operations are dependent upon any one of:

-- 1. the existence of economically recoverable medical or industrial solutions; - 2. the ability of the Company to obtain the necessary financing to complete the research; or - 3. future profitable production from, or proceeds from the disposition of intellectual property.
+- 1. the existence of economically recoverable medical solutions; - 2. the ability of the Company to obtain the necessary financing to complete the research; or - 3. future profitable production from, or proceeds from the disposition of intellectual property.

 Although there are no assurances that management's plan will be realized, management believes the Company will be able to secure the necessary financing to continue operations into the future.
+In June 2015, the Company completed a private placement and raised approximately \$ 5.2 million

-However, the consolidated financial statements for the year ended March 31, 2014 includes a going concern note which reflects need for further financing to continue our planned research and development work and operating needs of all our subsidiaries.
+However, the consolidated financial statements for the years ended March 31, 2015 and 2014 include a going concern note which reflects need for further financing to continue our planned research and development work and operating needs of all our subsidiaries.